davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 and re-equilibration near the solidus.
 It implies significant mass exchange and may be due to interaction with deep upwelling fluids.

+<comment>Could the difference exhibited in the higher-T cohort be
+derived from the interaction of underlying younger convective mantle, i.e. slab window.
+If not definitive, is the question worth raising?
+Ask Paul...</comment>

 Broadly, the results of geochemical and thermometric studies of the Crystal Knob suite suggest that the mantle lithosphere beneath central California was affected by differing levels of depletion and